chrisinoakland/chrisinoakland.github.io/_posts/2020-12-06-project-1-titanic-crew-member-survival-data.md

 _What is the dataset you’ll be examining?
 Please provide a codebook if there is one or a link to the dataset as well as a detailed description._

 For information specifically on Titanic’s crew, I will be using data from the Titanic People Database as created by Encyclopedia Titanica.
 More information can be found at [https://www.encyclopedia-titanica.org](https://www.encyclopedia-titanica.org).
 The site has an online and downloadable listing of records of passengers and crew, survivors, etc. I’m a bit of a Titanic junkie, so I already had a subscription to this site which allows for more granular downloading of data in csv format.
-Another source of data is Kaggle: https://www.kaggle.com/c/titanic/ data.
+Another source of data is Kaggle: [https://www.kaggle.com/c/titanic/data](https://www.kaggle.com/c/titanic/data).
              2

 These are a few of the variables that I will be exploring: